Etude: Piano Cover Generation with a Three-Stage Approach -- Extract, strucTUralize, and DEcode: Methodology

 To enable controllable generation and address the one-to-many nature of the arrangement task, we introduce \textbf{style vectors} that explicitly describe the relationship between a feature bar ($X_i$) and its corresponding target bar ($Y_i$).
 We designed three relative style attributes inspired by prior work\cite{musemorphose,music-fadernets} on controllable generation:

-\begin{itemize} \item \textbf{Relative Polyphony}: This measures the change in the average number of notes per unique time event.
-It reflects a shift in harmonic texture; for example, a high value indicates a transformation towards denser block chords, while a low value suggests a shift towards sparser textures like arpeggios. \item \textbf{Relative Rhythmic Intensity}: This measures the change in the density of rhythmic events over time.
-A higher value results in a more complex and rhythmically active phrase. \item \textbf{Relative Note Sustain}: This measures the change in the average note duration, controlling the output's articulation character from legato (high) to staccato (low). \end{itemize}
+\short{ \begin{itemize}[noitemsep,nolistsep]} \full{\begin{itemize}} \item \textbf{Relative Polyphony}: change in the average number of notes per unique time event.
+It reflects a shift in harmonic texture; for example, a high value indicates a transformation towards denser block chords, while a low value suggests a shift towards sparser textures like arpeggios. \item \textbf{Relative Rhythmic Intensity}: change in the density of rhythmic events over time.
+A higher value results in a more complex and rhythmically active phrase. \item \textbf{Relative Note Sustain}: change in the average note duration, controlling the output's articulation character from legato (high) to staccato (low). \end{itemize}

-These relative attributes are calculated for every bar pair in the training set and discretized into a small number of bins based on their statistical distribution.
+These relative attributes are calculated for every bar pair in the training set and discretized into three bins {0, 1, 2} (low, medium, high) based on their statistical distribution.
 During training and inference, each token in a bar-pair sequence is assigned the three corresponding style bin IDs for that bar.
 These IDs are then passed through separate embedding layers, concatenated, and projected by a linear layer to form a single style embedding vector.
-This style embedding is added to the token and class ID embeddings to form the final input to the Transformer Decoder.
-This mechanism effectively conditions the entire generation process on the desired stylistic transformation, allowing for fine-grained, bar-level control over the final output's characteristics.
+This style embedding is added to the token and class ID embeddings to form the final input to the Transformer Decoder.\full{ This mechanism effectively conditions the entire generation process on the desired stylistic transformation, allowing for fine-grained, bar-level control over the final output's characteristics.}